 The „Hungaries” have remained in three parts:

-Between these „Hungaries” took place the broad Borderland where the „small war” was raging on as if nothing had happened before.
+Let us not forget, that in spite of the truce, the „small war” was raging on in the Borderland of the “Hungaries” as if nothing had happened before.

 Bocskai has concluded two peace treaties in 1606.
 One of them was an agreement between the Hungarian Estates and the Habsburgs, it was signed on 23 June 1606 while the other one was the famous Truce of Zsitvatorok on 11 November that ended the 15-Year-War.